 Insertion sort algorithm & trace

 Insertion sort logically partitions the array into 2 parts.
-We’ll use a pipe character (|
+The pipe character (|

 - Everything to the left of the